zain-noman/kinnow_mqtt/README.md

 The project is still in its initial stages and needs your help!!.
 If you face any issue, please do report it.
 If you have any feature request, also mention it in the issues.

 ## Roadmap
-1. Adding support for SSL/TLS
-2. Adding support for Websockets
+1. Adding support for Websockets
-3. Mqtt Message Storage (WIP)
+2. Mqtt Message Storage (WIP)
-4. Implementing Authentication Packets
+3. Implementing Authentication Packets
-5. Handling Server initiated disconnections
+4. Handling Server initiated disconnections
-6. Handling malformed packets
+5. Handling malformed packets
-7. Ensuring shutdown closes everything
+6. Ensuring shutdown closes everything